KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/README.md

 ### **Sprint planning**
 In the first part of work (Sprint 1) the team should deliver Minimum Variable Product.
 In the case of this project MVP includes the home page, registration and login page, product list page, product detail page, search engine and Admin Panel with all functionality (CRUD for Admin - Product).

-The second Sprint contains adding more features like the stripe Users Profile page, checkout (including the secure payment) and blog.
+The Second Sprint contains adding more features like: Users Profile page, checkout (including the secure payment) and blog.
 Before the second Sprint begins, the realization should be discussed with the Client and necessary changes should be added to the workflow.

 See the Sprints as planned in the begging of implementation: